GuardBear2/SIEM/src/engine/tools/docker/README.md

-# Description
+﻿# Description

 **Current version: 20250220-0**

-This is a container for the develop wazuh-engine.
+This is a container for the develop guardbear-engine.
 It is based on the `ubuntu:20.04` image and contains all the necessary dependencies to run the engine.
 To connect to the container, you can use the `ssh` service.
 The default user is `root` and the password is `Engine123`.
 On the other hand, the container also have git and `gh cli` installed, so you can clone the repository and create a pull request.